 A chapter on ‘Periodicals and Journalism’ for the Oxford Handbook to Jane Austen.

-An article on Lady Mary Wortley Montagu and Byron’s letters written in Italy.
+An article on Lady Mary Wortley Montagu's and Byron’s letters written in Italy.

 An article on Byron, Venice, and anti-tourism.